Semantic conventions for CICD metrics

 ValueDescriptionStability

 failureThe pipeline run did not finish successfully, eg. due to a compile error or a failing test.
-Such failures are usually detected by non-zero exit codes of the tools executed in the pipeline run.Experimental
+Such failures are usually detected by non-zero exit codes of the tools executed in the pipeline run.Development

-successThe pipeline run finished successfully.Experimental
+successThe pipeline run finished successfully.Development

 cicd.pipeline.run.state has the following list of well-known values.
 If one of them applies, then the respective value MUST be used; otherwise, a custom value MAY be used.